How To Make an Easy Croquembouche

 Instructions

-• In a medium sauce pot over over med-high heat, add all of the ingredients and bring to a boil.
-Don't stir.
+- In a medium sauce pot over med-high heat, add all of the ingredients and bring to a boil.
+Don't stir!

-• Meanwhile, prepare a large bowl or tray, that will fit the pot.
+- Meanwhile, prepare a large bowl, or tray, that will fit the pot.
 Place ice and water in the bowl to make an ice bath.
-(You will use this to immediately stop the caramel from cooking, at the end.)
+Use this to immediately stop the caramel from cooking if you notice that it is getting too dark.

-• Carefully, dip the pastries into the caramel, just enough to glue them onto the cone.
-Be very carful not to get any onto your skin, as this will burn and stick to your skin.
-Use kitchen tongs if necessary.
+- Carefully, dip the filled profiteroles into the caramel, just enough to glue them onto the cone.
+Be very carful not to get any onto your skin, as it will burn and stick to your skin.
+Kitchen tongs can be used for this.

-• Return the pot of caramel to low heat, once it starts to cool.
+- Return the pot of caramel to low heat, once it starts to cool and become thicker.
 This will keep the caramel liquid for the entire process.

 One Comment